 This year I am orchestrating the creation of a whole New York street scene, built entirely out of gingerbread, icing and magic.
 The buildings will be baked, constructed and decorated by a group of volunteer (mostly amateur) bakers.
-The finished block will be displayed at 61 Local Brooklyn in December where anyone can come and check it out in person.
-At the end of the month, the buildings will be auctioned off, with all proceeds going to benefit City Harvest.
+The block will be displayed publicly in Brooklyn in December and at the end of the month the buildings will be auctioned off to benefit a local food charity that is dear to my heart.

 Want to be a part of the block project?
 Fantastic!
 Here are a few ways you can help:

 1. Sign up to be a volunteer baker/decorator.
 The exact dates and times for volunteers will be announced soon.
 Right now you can let me know you’re interested, and I’ll keep you in the loop.

 2. Take a gingerbread decorating class.
 Want to make your own gingerbread house?
 I’ll be teaching a class or two on gingerbread techniques.
 A portion of the proceeds from these classes will help offset the material costs of building the gingerbread block.